aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 </div>

 ## Aavegotchi-related

+### Aavegotchi
+Aavegotchis are pixelated ghosts living on the Ethereum blockchain, backed by the ERC-721 standard.
+Their value is determined by [rarity level](/rarity-farming), which is calculated via multiple factors, such as base traits, amount of [staked collateral](atokens), and equipped [wearables](/wearables).

 ### FRENS
 Points that are rewarded to users who have staked GHST.
 FRENS are not transferable and are meant to reward stakers for their contributions to the Aavegotchi project.